Apple Is Served A Search Warrant To Unlock Texas Church Gunman's iPhone - Slashdot

 Re: (Score:2)

-responding to search warrant (Score:2)
+responding to search warrant (Score:3)

 F the government.
 (Score:2)